jasonmccreary/laravel-additions/README.md

 - The authenticated user instance
 - The model instance, if the policy is for a model
 - An array of any additional arguments passed

+Like any other policy method, `fallback` should return `true` if authorized, `false` if not authorized, or `null` to defer authorization.

 **Note:** Due to the dynamic nature of this method, it does not support [guest users](https://laravel.com/docs/12.x/authorization#guest-users).
 If you require guest user support, you may implement the specific policy method.